makeri89/dartsbot/docs/architecture.md

 ![registrationfailure](./images/registrationfailure.png)

-If the user is not using the correct registration link, the bot goes to state `UNAUTHORIZED` and tells teh user they are not authorized to register.
+If the user is not using the correct registration link, the bot goes to state `UNAUTHORIZED` and tells the user they are not authorized to register.

 ## Adding a new match